-Qualified undergraduate students have many opportunities to engage in research and creative activity while enrolled at CSU.
+Qualified undergraduate and graduate students have many opportunities to engage in research and creative activity while enrolled at CSU.
 These opportunities allow students to enhance their education by working closely with a faculty mentor.
 Settings for these activities include laboratory, office, concert hall, and studio environments on campus.
 Some opportunities exist off campus, as well, at state and national laboratories located in and near Fort Collins.
-Students can identify faculty research and creative activity by contacting the Office of Undergraduate Research and Artistry at The Institute for Learning and Teaching, by searching departmental websites, or by contacting advisors or college and departmental offices.
-Students can then contact faculty who are willing to enlist undergraduates in their research and creative work.
+Students can identify faculty research and creative activity by contacting the Office of Undergraduate Research and Artistry at The Institute for Learning and Teaching, by searching departmental websites, the Graduate School or by contacting advisors or college and departmental offices.
+Students can then contact faculty who are willing to enlist undergraduates and graduates in their research and creative work.
 The amount of time spent in such activities varies but generally ranges from six to ten hours per week on average.
 Placement, time commitments, and qualifications are dependent upon an agreement between the student and faculty mentor.

 More than 300 performances, exhibits, and arts events are staged each year, from an internationally-recognized poster show to student-produced theater and opera.
 Facilities include the Hatton and Curfman Galleries, the Music Recital Hall, and the Lory Student Center Theatre.
 The University Center for the Arts houses the Edna Rizley Griffin Concert Hall (listed by the Denver Post as one of the top five places for live chamber music), the University Theatre, the Studio Theatre, the Runyan Music Hall, production support facilities, recital and rehearsal halls, dance performance space and studios, classrooms, and faculty offices.
 The campus culture at CSU is steeped in the performing arts.